robstave/angular2-training/session-two/page2.md

 }
 ```

-There it is.
+There it is. ` "experimentalDecorators": true`.
+We do not really need to dig any deeper than that.
-Hopefully this is something that we will not be using much in your everyday Typescript coding.
-Angular2 has added it for their tools and we just use the annotations.
+Angular2 has added it for their tools and we just use the ones they have defined.

 # Modules

-Angular2 makes extensive use of the import and export statements.
+Angular2 makes extensive use of the _import_ and _export_ statements.

 They are used to import functions, objects and other primitives that have been exported by other modules.

 Applications are a collection of modules.
 Each module containing a cohesive collection of functionality.

-Angular2 builds on top of that with @NgModule annotation to specify specific behaviours that relate to angular on top of that.
+Angular2 builds on top of that with @NgModule annotation to specify specific behaviors that relate to angular on top of that.

 A general link is here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export